static.jpg

 Russ & Daughters' catering platters and packages bring the tastes and traditions of classic appetizing cuisine to your gathering.
 Our expert staff will hand-slice smoked fish and prepare beautiful platters of our salads, herrings, desserts, bagels, breads, baked goods, and more — so that you can serve your guests with ease.

-Platters can be picked-up at the shop, or we can deliver them by courier to all five boroughs of New York City.
+Platters can be picked up at the shop, or we can deliver them by courier to all five boroughs of New York City.
 Platters can not be shipped.

-Please call to place your catering order: 212-475-4880 x 1.
+Order online or call to place your catering order: 212-475-4880 x 1.

 *24 hours advance notice required on all catering orders, except for shivas.